Papashkin/ants_base_adapter/README.md

 This method returns a view.

-In `bind` method of `AntsViewHolder` you can override the item type from `Any` to class name you need.
-For example, you have data class `User`:
+As mentioned before `AntsViewHolder` base on generics, and in that case the method `bind` will be overriden with type you need.
+For example, you have data class `UserModel`:
 ```
 data class UserModel(
     var name: String,